-Note: The information provided here applies to Ultimaker PVA only.
-Similar quality cannot be guaranteed with third-party filaments.
+Note: The information provided here applies to Ultimaker PVA, similar quality cannot be guaranteed with third-party filaments.

-We have extensively tested preconfigured Cura profiles for the optimal results when printing PVA support structures in combination with a build material on the Ultimaker 3 and Ultimaker 3 Extended.
-Currently, these materials can be printed in combination with PVA:
+We have extensively tested preconfigured Ultimaker Cura profiles for optimal results when printing PVA support structures in combination with a build material on the Ultimaker S5 and Ultimaker 3.
+Below is an overview of the compatibility of PVA with other Ultimaker build materials.

-Ultimaker PVA requires a build plate temperature of 60 °C when printed as a single material.
-If PVA is printed as a support material, simply use the build plate temperature required for the accompanying build material (see the table below).
-A nozzle temperature between 215 - 225 °C is used for the Ultimaker PVA print profiles in Cura for the Ultimaker 3 and Ultimaker 3 Extended, depending on the selected print core size and profile.
+Ultimaker PVA prints at a temperature of 215-225 °C, and a build plate temperature of 60 °C is required when printed as a single material.
+If PVA is printed as a support material, simply use the build plate temperature required for the accompanying build material.

 Ultimaker PVA adheres well to the heated glass plate.
-The adhesion method may, however, differ based on the accompanying build material.
+However, the adhesion method may differ based on the accompanying build material.

-When printing PVA as a single material, the recommended adhesion method is a brim.
+When printing PVA as a single material, the default adhesion type is a brim.
 A brim is made of extra lines printed around the perimeter of the first few layers of your model to ensure successful adhesion to the build plate.
-This is the default adhesion method when dual-printing with the Ultimaker 3 family of 3D printers.

-When printing in combination with another material we recommend using the adhesion method for the accompanying material.
-For currently compatible build materials this means using a brim.
-For the best adhesion and print quality, we recommend printing the build plate adhesion type with PVA (Extruder 2).
+When printing PVA in combination with another material, we recommend using the adhesion method for the accompanying material.
+For the best adhesion and print quality, we recommend setting the ‘build plate adhesion type’ to Extruder 2 (PVA) in Ultimaker Cura.

 Additional accessories are not required to create a stable printing environment for PVA.
-However, based on the accompanying build material it may be necessary to use the front enclosure included the Advanced 3D Printing Kit, e.g. if printing in combination with Ultimaker PC.
+However, based on the accompanying build material, it may be necessary to use the front enclosure included the Advanced 3D Printing Kit, if you are printing on the Ultimaker 3.